EX-Salesforce-Training/Project-2-Hard-Days-Byte/README.md

-# The Language Emporium
+# Asteria Deep Space Mining
-### A place for learners and tutors to meet up and find educational content for learning new languages
+### A Partner Portal for Asteria Deep Space Mining to register Leads, interact with Asteria and shop for Ore.

 #### Built with Salesforce